 Rhinoplasty can restore balance to your facial profile by improving nose proportions and correcting asymmetries.
-Nose surgery is one of the most commonly requested facial rejuvenation procedures due to its ability to address a wide range of cosmetic concerns.
+Rhinoplasty is one of the most commonly requested facial rejuvenation procedures due to its ability to address a wide range of cosmetic concerns.
 Undergoing rhinoplasty can restore a sense of confidence in one’s facial profile.
-Dr. Killingsworth, Dr. Farber, and their surgical team have years of experience performing rhinoplasty for Atlanta patients.
+Dr. Killingsworth, Dr. Farber, and their surgical team have years of experience performing rhinoplasty in Atlanta.

 Nose surgery was one of the first facial aesthetic operations ever performed and today it is among the most frequent plastic surgeries.
 At Astra Plastic Surgery, we offer rhinoplasty surgery to patients to give them not only a new appearance, but also a new outlook on life.